 If you think you or a loved one are experiencing psychotic symptoms, seek help right away.
 You can contact the 988 Suicide & Crisis Lifeline by calling or texting 988 or chatting online.

-During an episode, try to reduce your fear and stay calm by challenging your thoughts.
-After the episode, follow up with your health care provider to prevent future episodes.
+During an episode, contact your healthcare provider and try to reduce your fear by challenging your thoughts.
+This means questioning whether the worries you have are based on facts or if they are just assumptions that may not be true, helping you stay calm and focused on what you can control.
+After the episode, follow up with your healthcare provider to prevent future episodes.

 Keeping a record of when you experience psychosis can help you manage your symptoms.
 Write down what you were doing, how you felt, and how you managed your symptoms during and after the episode.
 If you can’t remember what happened, ask someone who was with you to help you record it.